SurfaceJS/surface/packages/publisher/readme.md

 Publish packages or workspaces packages

 Arguments:
-  tag                              Tag that will to publish
+  tag                              Tag to publish

 Options:
-  --synchronize            [n]     Synchronize dependencies between workspace packages before publishing --canary                 [n]     Enables canary release --prerelease-type        <n>     An prerelease type: premajor, preminor, prepatch, prerelease --identifier             <n>     Identifier used to generate canary prerelease --packages               <n...>  Packages or workspaces to include --registry               <n>     Registry from where packages will be unpublished --token                  <n>     Token used to authenticate --include-private        <n>     Include private packages --include-workspace-root [n]     Includes workspaces root --cwd                    <n>     Working dir
+  --synchronize            [n]     Synchronize dependencies between workspace packages before publishing --canary                 [n]     Enables canary release --prerelease-type        <n>     An prerelease type: premajor, preminor, prepatch, prerelease --identifier             <n>     The "prerelease identifier" to use as a prefix for the "prerelease" part of a semver.
+Used by canary.
+  --force                  <n>     Forces to publish unchanged packages.
+Used by canary --packages               <n...>  Packages or workspaces to include --registry               <n>     Registry from where packages will be unpublished --token                  <n>     Token used to authenticate --cwd                    <n>     Working dir
-  --dry                    [n]     Enables dry run --log-level              <n>     Log level (default: "info") --ignore-changes         <n...>  Files to ignore when detecting changes -h, --help                       display help for command
+  --dry                    [n]     Enables dry run --log-level              <n>     Log level (default: "info") --ignore-changes         <n...>  Files to ignore when detecting changes --include-private        <n>     Includes private packages when publishing or unpublishing --include-workspace-root [n]     Includes workspaces root when publishing or unpublishing -h, --help                       display help for command
 ```